skotkjerra/Inklusio--Website/posts/webinar-understanding-the-new-accessibility-requirements-in-banking.md

 ## Register Now

-Don’t miss this opportunity to position your institution at the forefront of accessible banking. **[Register here.](https://us02web.zoom.us/webinar/register/WN_tqCmbYAITtqwfVUtz3Fa-Q)**
+Don’t miss this opportunity to position your institution at the forefront of accessible banking. **[Register for the webinar here.](https://us02web.zoom.us/webinar/register/WN_tqCmbYAITtqwfVUtz3Fa-Q)**
 Spaces are limited, so secure your spot today!